-This introductory course, which is not intended for students with prior background in the language, offers basic skills in listening comprehension, conversation, pronunciation, reading and writing, along with culture, geography and grammar.
+This introductory course, which is not intended for students with prior background in the language, offers basic skills in listening comprehension, conversation, pronunciation, reading and writing.
+Students will be introduced to the interrelatedness of cultural products, perspectives, and practices and will articulate how these can change and vary across cultures and time.